Gobert out for Wolves, placed in health and safety protocols

 Gobert, in his first season after being acquired from Utah, is averaging 12.6 points and leads the league with 13.9 rebounds per game.

-Finch said Naz Reid or Taurean Prince will start in Gobert’s place against the Rockets.
+The Timberwolves said Kyle Anderson would start in Gobert’s place against the Rockets.